Scientists Discover The True Age Of Asteroid Itokawa, The First-Ever Space Rock To Yield A Dust Sample

 As the Inquisitr previously reported, Hayabusa returned to Earth carrying around 1,500 dust grains from asteroid Itokawa, which the spacecraft managed to snag back in 2005, despite a series of problems that almost made the mission unsuccessful.

-After a failed attempt to deploy a lander on the 1,640-foot (500 meters) wide asteroid, the spacecraft was unable carry out the initial plan of shooting a probe into the surface of Itokawa and grabbing large rock samples, notes Space.
+After a failed attempt to deploy a lander on the 1,640-foot (500 meters) wide asteroid, the spacecraft was unable to carry out the initial plan of shooting a probe into the surface of Itokawa and grabbing large rock samples, notes Space.
 However, Hayabusa did retrieve dust samples, one of which was investigated by Terada’s team.

 As the researchers pointed out in their study, the sample they looked at “is so fragile that it may not have been collected if the Hayabusa spacecraft sampling mechanism had operated as planned and its impactors struck the Itokawa surface.”

-After closely examining the dust grains, the scientists found out that Itokawa was formed during the early days of the solar system and is about 4.64 billion years old, give or take 180 million years, Osaka University announced in a news release.
+After closely examining the dust grains, the scientists found out that Itokawa was formed during the early days of the solar system and is about 4.64-billion-years-old, give or take 180 million years, Osaka University announced in a news release.

 Asteroid Itokawa gives up its secrets https://t.co/khogIqEFBo pic.twitter.com/OuDJopGnuX